LauraNolan/marti-services/taxii_service/README.md

 # Initial setup
 ---
-See the [MARTI_Configuration_Guide_v07.pdf](MARTI_Configuration_Guide_v07.pdf) for specific instructions.
+See the [MARTI_Configuration_Guide_v08.pdf](MARTI_Configuration_Guide_v08.pdf) for specific instructions.

 Section 9 discusses how to setup the taxii configuration in MARTI.
-Read the directions carefully to answer any questions you might have (refer to the [walkthrough](#walkthrough) for additional help).
+Read the directions carefully to answer any questions you might have (refer to the TAXIIServiceConfigForm in [forms.py](forms.py) for additional help).

 Section 8 discusses how to add a new feed to the taxii configuration in MARTI.